botble/cms-docs/ssl.md

         FORCE_ROOT_URL=https://domain.com
         ENABLE_HTTPS_SUPPORT=false
       ```

-If it doesn't work, you have to config it in .htaccess or Nginx config.
+>  {warning} If it doesn't work, you have to config it in .htaccess or Nginx config.